canc1993/cheshire-gapfilling/README.md

 2. scores: Predicted reaction scores for each GEM.
 Rows are reaction IDs from the pool and columns are each individual Monte-Carlo simulation run.
 To rank the reactions, we use the mean scores across all runs.
 By default, we run it once.
 To change this number, edit ```config.py``` and change the default of parameter ```num_iter``` to increase the prediction robustness.

-3. gaps: Simulations of metabolic fermentation for all input GEMs and their corresponding gapfilled models (i.e., after adding top candidate reactions).
+3. gaps: Simulations of metabolic fermentation for all input GEMs and their corresponding gap-filled models (i.e., after adding top candidate reactions).
 Each row is an exchange reaction (i.e., a compound that can be secreted) and columns are explained as follows:

 ```minimum__no_gapfill```: minimum secretion flux of the input GEM (lower bound of flux variability analysis)